jmoggridge/ottawabeaches/README.md

 #### A six-step process from USGS to create the modelling system**

 This is the guide I am using to create the prediction tool. see here: https://www.epa.gov/beach-tech/six-key-steps-developing-and-using-predictive-tools-your-beach.
-Below is the checklist and my notes about Ottawa beaches and how I'm applying the information from the USGS guide.
-Together, I start to build the case for the predictive tool.
-Many other places have developed their tools with this guide and often it has been grad students (like me) doing the work.
+Below is the checklist and my notes about Ottawa beaches and how I'm applying the information from the USGS guide; through this I build the case for the predictive tool.
+Many other places have developed their tools with this guide and often it has been grad students (like me) doing the work for thesis projects.

 **1. Evaluate the appropriateness of a FIB predictive tool**
   - *Is there a need for the tool?*